Blas47/F1-DATA/README.md

 Compare the delta between multiples laps of a list of drivers.

 ## USAGE
-_the tool can't be used yet but this are some screenshots of some functionalities_ _Fastest lap Quali comparison between verstappen and hamilton In Barcelona_
+the tool can't be used yet but this are some screenshots of some functionalities.

 ![](images/VER_HAM.png)
+_Fastest lap Quali comparison between verstappen and hamilton In Barcelona_